 Preparation of Plant Extract

 The cold percolation method was employed to prepare the plant extract.
 The plant leaves were processed into a fine powder and appropriately labeled.
 Sixty grams (60g) of the powder was soaked in 160 mL of anhydrous ethanol at 20°C for three consecutive days.
-Whatman No. 1 was use to filter the extract and the final filtrate was concentrated by evaporation at 50°C to obtain a crude extract via rotary evaporation.
+Whatman No. 1 was used to filter the extract and the final filtrate was concentrated by evaporation at 50°C to obtain a crude extract via rotary evaporation.
 The extract was then stored in the refrigerator for subsequent evaluation [23].

 Preparation of Stock Concentration

-One grams (2g) of extract was dissolved in 10 mL of solvent to prepare a stock solution at 100 mg/mL concentration for both extracts.
+One gram (2g) of extract was dissolved in 10 mL of solvent to prepare a stock solution at 100 mg/mL concentration for both extracts.
 Varying concentrations were prepared from the main stock solution in the following proportions: 100, 75, 50 and 25 mg/mL.

 Antimicrobial Assay of Plant Extract